ggrothendieck/batchfiles/batchfiles.md

 where `Rgui` is now directly accessing `Rgui.exe` as `Rpathset.bat` has added `R_PATH` to the Windows path.

-The set statements are documented in the source of the file itself.
+The set statements are documented in the source of the `Rpathset.bat` file itself.

 ## movedir.bat and copydir.bat ##